smertiens/contemply/README.md

 [![Language grade: Python](https://img.shields.io/lgtm/grade/python/g/smertiens/contemply.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/smertiens/contemply/context:python)
 [![PyPI version](https://badge.fury.io/py/contemply.svg)](https://badge.fury.io/py/contemply)

-A code generator that creates boilerplate files from templates.
+A code generator that interactively creates boilerplate files from templates.

 All the questions necessary to interactively create a file from your template are embedded in the template itself, so all you need is Contemply and your template file to get up and running.

-The project is in early beta right now, you can help by creating an issue on github for bugs or feature requests.
+The project is in early beta right now, you can help by creating an issue on GitHub for bugs or feature requests.
 Contributors are always welcome!

 ## Installation